 While the heat output is powerful enough to keep the entire room warm, the unit’s exterior remains cool to touch.
 It also features overheating shutoff protection.

-An integrated carry handle for easy portability and a hidden cord for safe storage are the other vital features.
+An integrated carry handle for easy portability and a hidden cord for safe storage is the other vital features.
 A 5-year warranty backs the heater.

 - Modern styling